 An itemized budget, including the fee for each major task by section, article, or chapter, including work products and all deliverables is required.
-The timing of
+The timing of invoice submittal to the municipality (monthly, quarterly, etc.) should be noted.
+Should the project cost be proposed to include review by municipal consultants such as attorneys or engineers (in accordance with Section 5.2.E), it shall be noted within the cost summary of the scope of work.

-- D. After a full scope of work is provided to the Grant Administrator and approved, a contract will be developed and forwarded to the grant recipient for signature by the municipality (or municipalities in the case of a multi-municipal group) and consultant. - E. Following signature of the contracts by the municipality (or municipalities in the case of a multi-municipal group) and their consultant, all copies shall be returned to the County Planning Commission for placement on the next available Board of County Commissioners' agenda for final approval. - F. Upon final execution of the contract, the Grant Administrator shall send an executed contract to the municipality (or municipalities in the case of a multi-municipal group) and to the Consultant. - G. The County Planning Commission reserves the right to use and share the products prepared under VPP with other municipalities, planning agencies, and the public.
+- D. After a full scope of work is provided to the Grant Administrator and approved, a contract will be developed by the Grant Administrator and forwarded to the grant recipient for signature by the municipality (or municipalities in the case of a multimunicipal group) and consultant. - E. Following signature of the contracts by the municipality (or municipalities in the case of a multi-municipal group) and their consultant, all copies shall be returned to the County Planning Commission for placement on the next available Board of County Commissioners' agenda for final approval. - F. The Grant Administrator reserves the right to change the Contract Term (start and end dates of the project) if necessary before the contract is executed by the Chester County Board of Commissioners.
+Changing the Contract Term may be done administratively and does not require approval from the municipality (or municipalities in the case of a multimunicipal group) and their consultant. - G. Upon final execution of the contract, the Grant Administrator shall send an executed contract to the municipality (or municipalities in the case of a multi-municipal group) and to the Consultant. - H. The County Planning Commission reserves the right to use and share the products prepared under VPP with other municipalities, planning agencies, and the public.